 Q: Will a book be required for my course?

 A: Most instructors do require a book.
 See the LRSC Bookstore Website for course textbook requirements.

 Q: How is credit transferred to the college or university when the course is complete?

 A: Contact the Registrar’s Office.
 Request an Official Transcript.
 See the LRSC Website for more information.

 Q: When can I pay my tuition?
 How do I pay?

-Contact the Center for Distance Education for any questions or to enroll into dual credit/early entry classes.
+Contact the LRSC Student Affairs Office at 701-662-1421 for any questions or to enroll in dual credit/early entry classes.